Your Square Document Request Guide

 An invoice is a written document that includes a description of goods/services and the payment amount.
 As with contracts, Square provides a tool to assist you with creating custom invoices for your business.
 Please be as specific and detailed as possible when filling out invoices.
 The more details we have regarding a purchase, the better equipped we are to assist you if a dispute occurs.

-We recommend that you get signed authorisation for the full amount to be paid as well for each individual payment if a purchase.
-An authorisation form should accompany a contract in which you and a buyer have agreed to multi-part or recurring payments.
-The form should include:
+We recommend that you get signed authorization for the full amount to be paid as well for each individual payment of a purchase.
+An authorization form should accompany a contract in which you and a buyer have agreed to multi-part or recurring payments.
+Square has authorization form templates available here.

 Have a set, comprehensive cancellation policy in place and communicate it to your customers before concluding a transaction.
-Your cancellation policy should cover returns, exchanges and refunds and give a clear time-frame for when they can be done.
+Your cancellation policy should cover returns, exchanges, and refunds and give a clear time-frame for when they can be done.
 Include a written version of your cancellation policy on any contracts or receipts, as well as on your website if applicable.
 You can learn more about how to craft cancellation and refund policies here.

 Proof of Address